What is a Translation Management System (TMS)

 What to consider while comparing various software solutions

-When you compare different TMS software, then ask the following questions regarding your business:
+When you compare different translation management software, ask the following questions regarding your business:

 - Who will be impacted and how quickly (stakeholders, customers, employees)?